xxnani/DiagnosAI/README.md

 DiagnosAI is an original academic project created by Nani Akbari as a final project for the University of Helsinki’s Artificial Intelligence course.

-All intellectual property rights, including code, documentation, and concepts, are reserved by the author.
+All intellectual property rights, including ideas, code, documentation, and concepts, are reserved by the author.
 This repository is publicly available for academic and non-commercial purposes only.

 Any commercial use, reproduction, distribution, or derivative work without explicit written permission from the author is strictly prohibited.